A manifestation of order and beauty in nature is called symmetry.

 (The speed of light is about 3·108m/s, or more than a billion kilometres per hour.)

-The particles most commonly used are protons, electrons, anti-protons and positrons, although heavy metal nuclei are also sometimes used.
+The particles most commonly used are protons, electrons, antiprotons and positrons, although heavy metal nuclei are also sometimes used.

-Modern accelerators are almost all synchrotrons.
+Most modern accelerators are synchrotrons.

 The Large Hadron Collider (LHC) at CERN in Switzerland, better known as the LHC, is the world's largest and most powerful accelerator, a proton-proton synchrotron.

 The LHC is one of the most impressive feats ever achieved by mankind.
-It cost around €4.75 billion to build (not including the cost of digging the 27-kilometre tunnel that houses the accelerator and the four caverns that house the various experiments) and requires an additional €5.5 billion a year to operate.
+It cost around €4.75 billion to build (not including the cost of digging the 27-kilometre tunnel that houses the accelerator and the four caverns that house the various experiments) and requires an additional €1 billion a year to operate.

-The maximum (kinetic) energy that a synchrotron can reach is determined by mainly two factors.
+The maximum (kinetic) energy that a synchrotron can reach is determined mainly by two factors.

 The first is the type of particle being accelerated.
 The heavier the particle, the greater its energy.